pgeeh/first-to-react/src/components/General/Home.md

 ### Welcome to First-To-React

-_An overview and interactive introduction into using and working with ReactJS._
+_An overview and interactive introduction into using and working with React._

 ___Who is this for?___ Developers interested in learning more about and/or getting started with React.